emma1119/Advanced-SQL-practices/README.md

-# Med-to-Advanced-SQL-practices
-SQL practices
-save a list of interesting medium to advanced SQL Practices
+Save a list of interesting medium to advanced SQL Practices using techniques like window functions, self-join, and complex aggregations.

-Study Notes for SQL database questions from Leetcode for medium and high level practices
+Study Notes for a list of Leetcode SQL database questions at medium and high level.